The Booz Allen Foundation is inviting all innovators to apply for grants totaling $1 million.

 The Foundation aims to deliver lasting solutions to complex problems and pave the way for sustainable change.

-The Foundation’s primary focus areas are enhancements to global health, support for veterans and military families, and youth and education programs.
-Additionally, the Foundation will consider opportunities to assist in the recovery from declared disasters.
+The Foundation’s primary focus areas are enhancements to global health, support for veterans and military families, and assistance for youth and education programs.
+Additionally, the Foundation will consider opportunities to provide relief in the recovery from declared disasters.

-The Booz Allen Foundation is a District of Columbia nonprofit corporation that is classified as a public charity and exempt from Federal income tax under IRS Code Sections 501(c)(3) 509(a)(1).
-The Foundation received its 501(c)(3) designation by the U.S. Internal Revenue Service on November 30, 2017.
+The Booz Allen Foundation is a District of Columbia nonprofit corporation that is classified as a public charity and exempt from federal income tax under IRS Code Sections 501(c)(3) 509(a)(1).
+The Foundation received its 501(c)(3) designation by the IRS in 2017.

 The Booz Allen Foundation is a separate legal entity from Booz Allen Hamilton.
 The Booz Allen Foundation and Booz Allen Hamilton have separate boards and separate governance.
 The Foundation is an independent 501(c)(3) public charity.
 Initial funding for the Foundation was donated by Booz Allen Hamilton.
 The Foundation seeks further support from diverse public sources.